scott-knight/linux-on-windows-11/README.md

 ## Ubuntu vs Debian

 * Ubuntu had its issues over the summer, but they have the bugs worked out.
 The current version (23.x) seems to have a lot less bloat and runs really well.
 It's now my prefered Linux install within WSL.
 * Debian doesn't have the bloat that Ubuntu has.
 This means you have install and configure everything.
 If something goes wrong, it takes a while to figure out what failed and how to fix it.
-It seemed like more things broke under Debian the more I had to work with it.
-It was painful.
+The more I used it and tried the customize it the less reliable and stable it became.

  <br/>